Brand & Philosophy

 A rough summary of the Chaos Theory is that even the smallest changes, within specific environments, are not neglectable.

 The so called nonlinear dynamic systems show infact sensitive dependence on initial conditions, so that small variations of the initial condition may produce large variations in the long term behaviour of the system.

-The sensitive dependence on initial conditions goes popularly under the name of Butterfly Effect since the famous sentence of scientist Edward Lorenz “the flap of a butterfly’s wings in Brazil can set off a tornado in Texas” and has become synonimous of disasters generated by small and unsuspectable events.
+The sensitive dependence on initial conditions goes popularly under the name of Butterfly Effect (more details on Wikipedia here) since the famous sentence of scientist Edward Lorenz “the flap of a butterfly’s wings in Brazil can set off a tornado in Texas” and has become synonimous of disasters generated by small and unsuspectable events.

-Effetto Mariposa targets both aspects: preventing damages and creating tiny winning advantages, all this taking care of the details most are under-estimating .
+Effetto Mariposa targets both aspects: preventing damages and creating tiny winning advantages, all this sweating the details others are underestimating .